 We have very little research about chlorophyll as a treatment.

 There's some evidence that chlorophyll given through an IV helps with pain and other symptoms caused by chronic pancreatitis.
-Pancreatitis is swelling of the pancreas.
+Pancreatitis is swelling, inflammation or infection of the pancreas.

 Some lab tests suggest chlorophyll could help block some cancer-causing chemicals.
 But we don't know if it would have any benefit against cancer in people.